Redless/jekyll-now/_posts/2018-8-24-fear-of-futile-sacrifice.md

 In modern society, there are a lot of institutions that are explicitly set up to guarantee that sacrifices will pay off, for example, going to college to study computer science instead of getting a job straight out of high school will almost surely lead to better job prospects down the road.
 Also, well-adjusted people will usually reciprocate sincere kindness towards them.
 Of course, not everyone is well-adjusted, and not every major is computer science, but, in general, if something seems like a safe sacrifice to make, it is.

 In addition, not every unsafe sacrifice is bad.
 There are potentially futile sacrfices that it's still in your best interest to make.
-In this case, I advocate for anticipating what will happen if your sacrifice is futile: often, you will find that the bad result isn't as bad as you might've thought.
+In this case, I advocate for anticipating what will happen if your sacrifice is futile; often, you will find that the bad result isn't as bad as you might've thought.
 If you still find the potential for a futile sacrifice to be terrifying, you can consider adopting the belief that a futile sacrifice is impossible anyhow.
 [It may not be true, but it still might be the most useful belief to have.](https://brianlui.dog/2018/03/20/useful-models-are-better-than-correct-models/)

 If you do choose to make unsafe sacrifices, you should be very careful, since the downside of wildly making futile sacrifices can be high.